ipopop/Tokenizer/README.md

 # Text Processing and Wordcloud Generation 📚🖼️

-This is a Python project that processes text and generates a word cloud.
+This is a Python project that processes text and generates a word cloud (generate png in 'wordclouds/' dir), an example to use tokenization and Natural Language Processing (NLP) techniques.
 The project follows the principles of clean architecture and uses a three-step Test-Driven Development (TDD) approach.

+The detail of process :

+1. Find a webpage, a text, or any other NLP dataset.

+2. Tokenize the text using NLTK 'WordPunctTokenizer'.

+3. Explore the list of 'tokens' and their frequency.

+4. Experiment with the 'WordCloud()' parameters to generate different word clouds from the original text:

+    - collocations = False

+    - normalize_plurals = True or False

+    - include_numbers = True or False

+    - min_word_length

+    - stopwords

+5. Remove 'stopwords' from the original text.

+6. Use 'string.punctuation' and 'string.digits' to remove punctuation and numbers.

 ## Table of Contents 📝
   - [Installation 📦](#installation-)